Brothers in Arms (album): Release

 Brothers in Arms was one of the first albums directed at the CD market, and it was a full digital recording (DDD) at a time when most popular music was recorded on analog equipment.
 It was also released on vinyl (abridged to fit on one LP) and cassette.
-Producer Neil Dorfsman says the digital multitrack was mixed on a Solid State Logic analog board, with the resulting two track mix re-digitized via a Prism A/D converter and recorded on a DAT machine.

 Brothers in Arms was the first album to sell one million copies in the CD format and to outsell its LP version.
 Rykodisc co-founder Rob Simonds subsequently wrote, "[In 1985] we were fighting to get our CDs manufactured because the entire worldwide manufacturing capacity was overwhelmed by demand for a single rock title (Dire Straits' Brothers in Arms)."

 It was remastered and reissued with the rest of the Dire Straits catalogue in 1996 for most of the world outside the United States, and on 19 September 2000 in the United States.
 The remastering for both reissues was done by Bob Ludwig at Gateway Mastering using the Super Bit Mapping process.
 In 2000, it was released on XRCD2 format, remastered by Hiromichi Takiguchi using K2 20bit technology.
-A 20th anniversary edition was issued on Super Audio CD on 26 July 2005 (becoming the 3000th title for the SACD format), featuring a 5.1 surround sound remix done by Chuck Ainlay at British Grove Studios.
+A 20th-anniversary edition was issued on Super Audio CD on 26 July 2005 (becoming the 3000th title for the SACD format), featuring a 5.1 surround sound remix done by Chuck Ainlay at British Grove Studios.
 It was mastered by Bob Ludwig at Gateway Mastering.
 The 5.1 mix was also released on DualDisc format with DVD-Audio 24 bit/96 kHz track on 16 August 2005.
 Ainlay's 5.1 remix won a Grammy for Best Surround Sound Album at the 48th Grammy Awards ceremony.
 In 2006, a half-speed–mastered vinyl version of the album was issued.
 Mastered by Stan Ricker, this version consists of four sides on two 33 1/3 rpm discs, containing the full-length songs on vinyl for the first time.
 In 2013, Mobile Fidelity Sound Lab released a hybrid SACD mastered from the original tapes by Shawn R. Britton.
 It includes the original stereo mix only.
 In 2014, a new master was released in Japan on SHM-SACD – it is made from the original analogue master tapes and contains the original LP length of the album: 47:44.
 This edition was transferred by Mick McKenna and Richard Whittaker at FX Copyroom using Direct Stream Digital.